Cross Country Road Trip Expenses

 You should book your hotel rooms a few weeks in advance.

-If you are going to a sporting event, use StubHub to get your tickets.
+If you go to a sporting event, use StubHub to get your tickets.

 Take a lot of pictures and talk to the locals.